osg-htc/dosar/docs/ASP2026/16-AIExercise.md

 ## Setup

-The script requires only Python 3, which is already installed on your Scientific Linux VM.
+The script requires only Python 3, which is already installed on your local Ubuntu Desktop.
 No additional packages are needed.

 **Step 1 — Get the script**